-Cómpeta, situated 630 metres above sea level, is another natural balcony with breathtaking views of the surrounding countryside.
+The village is situated 630 metres above sea level.
+It is thus another natural balcony with breathtaking views of the surrounding countryside.

 Cómpeta is also an ancient land dedicated to the cultivation of vines.

-Or visit the wine festival on the 15th of August when the locals trample the grapes to extract the wine which is then given to visitors along with a ration of migas (fried breadcrumbs).
+Or visit the wine festival on the 15th of August: Locals trample the grapes to extract the wine which they later give to visitors along with a ration of migas (fried breadcrumbs).

 How to get there: https://goo.gl/maps/2T8smszWwQSpbQNM7

 It is one of the best-preserved villages.
 It also celebrates its Andalusian legacy every year on a weekend in October with the Monfî festival.

 The inhabitants of Cútar stroll through the streets dressed in period costumes and there are stalls with craft and gastronomic products.

 The village is also known for its lush surroundings thanks to its great wealth of water.